 People and their relatives were encouraged to provide feedback and were supported to raise concerns if they were dissatisfied with the service provided at the home.
-People were supported by advocates who were available to support them if they were unhappy about the service provided.
-An advocate had been involved in supporting one person with their decision to move into the home.
+People were supported by advocates and independent mental capacity advocates (IMCAs) who were available to support them if they were unhappy about the service provided.
+The IMCAs had been involved in supporting people with the decision to apply for authorisations under the deprivation of liberties safeguards (DoLS).
 The registered manager sought feedback from people's families on an informal basis when they met with them at the home or during telephone contact.
-A family member told us "When I visit [the registered manager] tells me what is happening at the home and asks my views".
+A family member told us "Whenever we speak [the registered manager] asks me if I am happy".
+They added "I wouldn't be afraid to say something if I wasn't happy.
+As I say [the registered manager] is so approachable".